Fort of Bangalore

 Mysore Gate of Fort of Bangalore

-From the old maps, it could be observed that the fort was oval in shape.
-The fort had Delhi Gate in north-facing the pettah of Bangalore and Mysore Gate in south as per the maps.
+From the old maps, it could be observed that the fort was oval.
+The fort had Delhi Gate facing the pettah of Bangalore and Mysore Gate in the south as per the maps.
 The summer palace and the temple of Sri Venkataramana are adjacent to the Mysore Gate.
 In all probability, the Royals should have been then using this gate for entry as could be seen that the first sight of the Royals will be that of Lord Venkateswara temple will be a good omen.

 Entry to Sri Venkataramana Temple

-If the Royals had been living in the palace, they must be visiting the temple regularly.
-The path connecting the palace with the temple is shown by the google map.
-In the old map the area had been shown as “parade.”
-Keeping in mind that the drawing was made nearly a hundred years later, the open space in eastern of the palace had been converted into a parade ground as per the needs of that day.
-If the Royals had been entering into the temple from south, the first deity they will worship will be Sri Anjaneya.
-It is customary of all the Royals, following the Vijayanagar tradition to worship Sri Anjaneya first as they believe that he is the guardian deity of any establishment.
+If the Royals had been living in the palace, they must have been visiting the temple regularly.
+The path connecting the Palace with the temple is shown by the Google map.
+In the old map, the area had been shown as a ‘parade.’
+Keeping in mind that the drawing was made nearly a hundred years later, the open space in the eastern of the palace had been converted into a parade ground as per the needs of that day.
+If the Royals had been entering into the temple from the south, the first deity they would have worshiped would be Sri Anjaneya.
+It is customary for all the Royals, following the Vijayanagar tradition to worship Sri Anjaneya first as they believe that he is the guardian deity of any establishment.

 Sri Anjaneya Sannidhi

 It is located in the south-west corner of the Sri Venkatramana Temple complex.
-Although one cannot enter the Temple complex from the summer palace today, the sannidhi of Sri Anjaneya could be seen from the summer palace.
+Although one cannot enter the Temple complex from the Summer Palace today, the sannidhi of Sri Anjaneya can be seen from the Summer Palace.
 Today there is a wall separating the temple complex and summer palace.
 In the olden days Royals might have been entering the temple as palace and temple were not separated.
-Today the devotee enters through the Rajagopuram facing east.
-The Rajagopuram was added in 1978.
-Three main sannidhis of the temple are Sri Anjaneya in south-west, Sri Venkataramana in Garbhagraham, Sri Mahalakshmi in north-east.
-In the south-west corner of the complex, Sri Anjaneya sannidhi is facing east.
-The idol of the deity is made of single black granite stone and “embossed”, called “ardha-shila”.
+Today the devotee enters through the rajagopuram facing east.
+The rajagopuram was added in 1978.
+Three main sannidhis of the temple are Sri Anjaneya in the southwest, Sri Venkataramana in garbhagraham, and Sri Mahalakshmi in the northeast.
+In the southwest corner of the complex, Sri Anjaneya sannidhi faces east.
+The idol of the deity is made of a single black granite stone and ‘embossed’, called ‘ardha-shila’.
 Chakkra and conch are seen on both sides of the idol.

 Palace Sri Anjaneya